StellarStoic/BirdNET-Pi/README.md

 - http://birdnetpi.local OR your Pi's IP address
 - Default Basic Authentication Username: birdnet
 - Password is empty by default.
-Set this in "Tools" > "Settings" > "Advanced Settings"
+Set this in "Tools" > "Settings" > "Advanced Settings" **please note that due to a bug in Android Tor browser, authentication window is not supported.
+On desktop, work fine**

 Please take a look at the [wiki](https://github.com/mcguirepr89/BirdNET-Pi/wiki) and [discussions](https://github.com/mcguirepr89/BirdNET-Pi/discussions) for information on
 - [BirdNET-Pi's Deep Convolutional Neural Network(s)](https://github.com/mcguirepr89/BirdNET-Pi/wiki/BirdNET-Pi:-some-theory-on-classification-&-some-practical-hints)